STAY UP TO DATE

 This work seeks to identify priority actions for addressing HIV among mobile and migrant communities living in and travelling to and from Australia and create an operational plan for federal and state governments, non-government organisations, community groups and research institutes to work together.
 We hope to achieve a document with consensus from organisations working in HIV that demonstrates a shared commitment to the priority actions and the activity required to address them.

-- Understand and reduce barriers to HIV testing and make new testing technologies widely available
+- Test: Understand and reduce barriers to HIV testing and make new testing technologies widely available

-- Reform policies to provide universal access to HIV treatment, including for temporary visa holders who are ineligible for Medicare
+- Treatment and prevention medication: Advocate for the inception of a policy mechanism to provide access to HIV treatment and PrEP for temporary visa holders who are ineligible for Medicare

-- Develop core indicators to assess effectiveness of HIV programs for mobile and migrant populations
+- Evaluate: Develop core indicators to assess effectiveness of HIV programs for mobile and migrant populations

 What are we asking for?